minzzelo/cs2101ug/docs/UserGuide.md

 * Organising key learning points from the textbook in CS2103 website  in a single platform
 * Testing your knowledge of the content taught with the help of SWEe!’s quiz mode
-* Tracking your progress and monitor which topics you are weak using SWEe!’s statistics functionality
+* Tracking your progress and monitor which topics you are weak in using SWEe!’s statistics functionality

 #### So, is SWEe! for you?